Enum1989/Vladimir_Sokolyansky_QA/README.md

 API Interface Testing:
 Familiarity with tools Postman\Apidoc\Swagger\JSON\XML.

-**I am currently in the process of studying for the ISTQB Certified Tester Foundation Level v.
-4.0 2023.
+**I have left is to complete the final exam for the ISTQB Certified Tester Foundation Level v.
+4.0 2023..
 After that, I will be taking the additional course 💻 "API Test Automation Development with Python".
 I believe that, first and foremost, it's important to focus on manual testing in order to understand what to automate and how to do it effectively in the future.**